 “I see your point.
 There’s nothing we can do about it until some other scheme shows up.”

 Daria, “Maybe.
 I think we examine the patterns, what if any commonalities did the victims have besides being seniors.
-The police may have done some of for us.
-Grace B, can you dig into what they have done so far?”
+The police may have done some of the work for us.
+Grace B, can you dig into what they have so far?”

 She’s quiet, which means she’s searching police reports, summaries of interviews, anything a cop stuck in a file.